Geography of Libya

-Libya is fourth in size among the countries of Africa and sixteenth among the countries of the world.
-It is on the Mediterranean between Egypt and Tunisia, with Niger and Chad to the south and Sudan to the southeast.
+Libya is the fourth largest country in Africa and the seventeenth largest country in the world.
+It is on the Mediterranean with Egypt to the east, Tunisia to the northwest, Algeria to the west, Niger and Chad to the south, and Sudan to the southeast.
 Although the oil discoveries of the 1960s have brought immense wealth, at the time of its independence it was an extremely poor desert state whose only important physical asset appeared to be its strategic location at the midpoint of Africa's northern rim.

-Libya lay within easy reach of the major European nations and linked the Arab countries of North Africa with those of the Middle East, facts that throughout history had made its urban centres bustling crossroads rather than isolated backwaters without external social influences.
+Libya lays within easy reach of the major European nations and linked the Arab countries of North Africa with those of the Middle East, facts that throughout history had made its urban centres bustling crossroads rather than isolated backwaters without external social influences.
 Consequently, an immense social gap developed between the cities, cosmopolitan and peopled largely by foreigners, and the desert hinterland, where tribal chieftains ruled in isolation and where social change was minimal.

 Geographical summary

 The Mediterranean coast and the Sahara Desert are the country's most prominent natural features.
 There are several highlands but no true mountain ranges except in the largely empty southern desert near the Chadian border, where the Tibesti Massif rises to over 2,200 metres.
 A relatively narrow coastal strip and highland steppes immediately south of it are the most productive agricultural regions.
 Still farther south a pastoral zone of sparse grassland gives way to the vast Sahara Desert, a barren wasteland of rocky plateaus and sand.
 It supports minimal human habitation, and agriculture is possible only in a few scattered oases.

 The Sahara desert is connected to the Gulf of Sidra on the coast by a barren zone, known as the Sirtica, which has great historical significance.

 Along the shore of Tripolitania for more than 300 km, coastal oases alternate with sandy areas and lagoons.
 Inland from these lies the Jifarah Plain, a triangular area of some 15,000 square km.
 About 120 km inland the plain terminates in an escarpment that rises to form the Nafusa Mountains, with elevations of up to 1,000 metres, which is the northern edge of the Tripolitanian Plateau.

-In Cyrenaica there are fewer coastal oases, and the Marj Plain – the lowland area corresponding to the Jifarah Plain of Tripolitania – covers a much smaller area.
+In the eastern part of the country, Cyrenaica, there are fewer coastal oases.
+Cyrenaica's Marj Plain covers a much smaller area than the corresponding Jifarah Plain of Tripolitania.
 The lowlands form a crescent about 210 km long between Benghazi and Derna and extend inland a maximum of 50 km.
 Elsewhere along the Cyrenaican coast, the precipice of an arid plateau reaches to the sea.
 Behind the Marj Plain, the terrain rises abruptly to form Jabal al Akhdar (Green Mountain), so called because of its leafy cover of pine, juniper, cypress, and wild olive.
 It is a limestone plateau with maximum altitudes of about 900 metres.